 Now let’s take compare the RAD-0 (red) against the Focal Utopia (grey):

 Wow.
 While it’s clear that overall the Utopia is a brighter headphone than the RAD-0, it’s interesting how closely the RAD-0 tracks the Utopia above 1 kHz.
 While the two move in opposite directions in the 8 kHz to 10 kHz area, for the most part they move in sync, with the RAD-0 just being slightly darker turned.

 Finally, let’s put the RAD-0 (red) against the LCD-2 Classic (yellow):

-Despite the RAD-0’s warm title, it’s not as dark as the LCD-2 Classic, which comes in below the RAD-0 throughout the 1 kHz to 8 kHz range.
+Despite the RAD-0’s warm lean, it’s not as dark as the LCD-2 Classic, which comes in below the RAD-0 throughout the 1 kHz to 8 kHz range.

 Taken together, the measurements tell us that the RAD-0 is a neutral headphone with a slight warm tilt and low distortion.

 Subjectively, how does it stack up against some of the cans mentioned above?1

 For my first audition track, I choose the 24-bit version of “Not,” the six-minute epic from Big Thief’s 2019 release Two Hands, available on Qobuz.
 Two Hands was recorded mostly live in the studio with minimal overdubs and presents a stark and naturalistic sonic picture.